dosco/graphjin/docs/guide.md

 ## Authentication

-You can only have one type of auth enabled.
-You can either pick Rails or JWT.
+You can only have one type of auth enabled either Rails or JWT.

 ### Ruby on Rails